taw00/howto/howto-run-cron-jobs-at-random-intervals.md

-# HowTo Run Cronjobs at Random Intervals
+# HowTo Run Cron Jobs at Random Intervals

 Let's say I wanted to run a cronjob in a random interval, for example, every 3 to 5 minutes.
 Or every 1 to 20 minutes.
 Or some other random interval.
 It's not